City-Bureau/city-scrapers-template/docs/04-development.md

 # Getting Started with Development
 Note: This documentation is in-progress.
-Please comment with any specific suggestions or corrections by creating an issue [here](https://github.com/pgh-public-meetings/city-scrapers-pitt/issues).
+Please comment with any specific suggestions or corrections by creating an issue <a href="https://github.com/pgh-public-meetings/city-scrapers-pitt/issues" target="_blank">here</a>.

 Better yet, start a [pull request](https://github.com/pgh-public-meetings/city-scrapers-pitt/pulls).

 # Installation
 Follow the following directions for cloning the repository and installing requirements.